 “How’s that working for you?”

 “Shut up.
 It’s none of your business.”

-“You say we both grew up, but you act just like when you used to be so mean to Stu.
+“You say we both grew up, but you act like you used to be so mean to Stu.
 You lied about my friendship with him then.”

-“Well, maybe you are turning him into a little fag like you.
+“Well, maybe you’re turning him into a little fag like you.
 I remember how you made Mike into a junior version of yourself so you all could fag off together.”

 “Why are you so angry about being gay?
 You were happy then.”

 “You turned into a stoner waste case.”